Homestay in Bhutan

 We are all about getting under the surface of a country.
 What better way than to stay in a local's home?

-Staying with a family in a traditional farmhouse is the perfect way to really get under the surface and into the lives of the Bhutanese people.
-A rustic experience with basic facilities and local, fresh, organic food provided by your hosts will allow you the opportunity to get involved in and witness the lives of the locals in this incredible country.
+Staying with a family in a traditional farmhouse is the perfect way to get under the surface of this amazing country.
+A rustic experience with basic facilities and local, fresh, organic food prepared by your hosts, you will have the opportunity to immerse yourself in the Bhutanese way of life: a true cultural exchange.

 Whether it’s for one night or a whole week, time spent staying at a homestay will be a powerful, intimate and genuine undertaking where you may even be able to try a homemade dotsho.
 These traditional Bhutanese hot stone baths have been used for centuries as medicinal soaks, where large stones are heated in a fire pit then put into the water to warm it up like a bath – the perfect way to relax when the air outside is crisp and supper is on the hob.